grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 [*Checks*](/javascript-api/k6/check-val-sets-tags/) are like assertions, but they don't halt execution.
 Instead, they store the result of the check, pass or fail, and let the script continue.
-For a way to halt the execution of a test based on checks, take a look at [thresholds](/using-k6/thresholds).
+If you want to halt execution, take a look at [thresholds](/using-k6/thresholds) (which can include checks).

 The following sections show some ways how you can use checks.